ssb22/adjuster/README.md

  : Cancels any earlier `--normalise-only` option in Makefile variables etc

 `--post-normalise=`
  : Filename of an optional Python module defining a dictionary called 'table' mapping integers to integers for arbitrary single-character normalisation on the Unicode BMP.
-This is meant for reducing the size of generated Android apps, and is applied in post-processing (does not affect rules generation itself).
+This can reduce the size of the annotator.
+It is applied in post-processing (does not affect rules generation itself).
 For example this can be used to merge the recognition of Full, Simplified and Variant forms of the same Chinese character in cases where this can be done without ambiguity, if it is acceptable for the generated annotator to recognise mixed-script words should they occur.

 `--glossfile=`
  : Filename of an optional text file (or compressed .gz, .bz2 or .xz file or URL) to read auxiliary "gloss" information.
 Each line of this should be of the form: word (tab) annotation (tab) gloss.
 Extra tabs in the gloss will be converted to newlines (useful if you want to quote multiple dictionaries).
 When the compiled annotator generates ruby markup, it will add the gloss string as a popup title whenever that word is used with that annotation (before any reannotator option is applied).
 The annotation field may be left blank to indicate that the gloss will appear for all other annotations of that word.
 The entries in glossfile do **not** affect the annotation process itself, so it's not necessary to completely debug glossfile's word segmentation etc.